As I say in the “Guidelines on Writing a Philosophy Paper,” you’ll be graded on three basic criteria:

 Your writing shows deficiencies in clarity and organization/structure so great that they could only be set right by rewriting the paper from scratch.

-Thanks to Alex Worsnip for his grading rubric, on which this one is based.
+Thanks to Alex Worsnip for his grading rubric, on which this one was first based.